AI Ethics · OrevateAI

 While the restrictions are real, there are situations where a felon might still be able to get a passport.
 These often involve demonstrating that the legal restrictions have been lifted or are not applicable.

-Completed Sentence, Probation, and Parole: Once you have fully completed your sentence, including any periods of probation or parole, and have no outstanding warrants or legal obligations (like child support arrears), you generally become eligible to apply for a passport.
+Once you have fully completed your sentence, including any periods of probation or parole, and have no outstanding warrants or legal obligations (like child support arrears), you generally become eligible to apply for a passport.
 The State Department primarily looks at your current legal status.
+Official guidance from the Department of State confirms that successful completion of all legal requirements typically restores passport eligibility.

 The Passport Application Process for Felons